azimovaisha/azimovaisha/README.md

-- 👋 Hello there, name's Aisha
+- 👋 Hello there, my name is Aisha!
-- 👀 I’m interested in all things OOP and WebDev
+- 👀 I’m interested in all things SoftDev and WebDev
 - 🌱 I’m currently working on a personal landing page and a music recommendation bot.
 - 💞️ I’m looking to collaborate on any Java desktop application projects!
 Not yet ready for Android stuff, I'd say.
 - 📫 I like playing online games such as League of Legends and Overwatch.